mdaamir151/node-admin/README.md

 - accessible \- true/false to show and enable or hide and disable column
 - update \- true to allow updating colum, false to disallow
 - insert \- true to allow setting colum value during insert, false to disallow

+External scripts can be placed in external/ directory to allow data manipulation during generation of configuration file or during database operations like select or fetch, update, insert and delete